alicolville/Weight-Tracker/readme.txt

 * Improvement: Removed redundant usage statistics being sent to YeKen.
 * Improvement: Weights are no longer inserted into the database in three formats.
 Instead, only Kg is stored and converted when required.
 * Improvement: Removed redundant tools for correcting conversion issues (added 5+ years ago).
+* Improvement: Old shortcode names have now been deprecated and should be replaced with current names.
 * Bug fix: Awards for a user are now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: All challenge data for a user is now deleted when "Delete all data for this user" has been clicked.
 * Bug fix: Cache now invalidated correctly when updating meta fields.